Welcome to supportREALteachers.org

 The project was implemented at the Storefront Academy to show that "If you can do quality P.E. here, you can do it anywhere."
 In order to get parents' and administrators' attention, John Mathieu Roussell created a film about the transformation called "No Excuses!".
 The barriers the school posed were somewhat unique, and there were many.
 Lack of space was a serious challenge, and the teachers needed equipment and resources to ensure success.
 The focus on brain breaks in the classroom allowed classroom teachers and administrators to experience what the research has shown: that physical activity breaks during academic studies enhances learning and academic success.
 Roussell’s interviews with The Storefront Academy’s students, teachers, and administrators provide insight into their learning and growth over the first year of the project.

-In the film, Cathrine Himberg also visits other teachers and administrators in South Carolina, California, West Virginia and Washington, who are experiencing that quality physical education and physical activity throughout the school day can be used as tools to improve students’ academic success, behavior in the classroom, motivation to learn, and overall wellness.
+In the film, Cathrine Himberg also visits other teachers and administrators in California, South Carolina, Washington, and West Virginia who are experiencing how quality physical education and physical activity throughout the school day can be used as tools to improve students’ academic success, behavior in the classroom, motivation to learn, and overall wellness.

 The “make-over” project at The Storefront Academy was funded by private donations, but it can be replicated with less funds as long as there is a REAL teacher involved and support from the administration.
 It is crucial that education leaders understand why they should care about quality physical education, and realize the important role they play in ensuring that students receive it, along with opportunities to be physically active throughout the day.